azimidev/podpoint/README.md

 ./bin/install.sh
 ```

-This will
+This will:
-    - Install composer dependencies
+- Install composer dependencies.
-    - Install composer copy the `.env.exapmle` to `.env`
+- Copy the `.env.exapmle` to `.env`.
-    - Generate app key
+- Generate app key.
-    - Migrate and seed the database
+- Migrate and seed the database.
-    - Install Node dependencies and build the front
+- Install Node dependencies and build the front.

 6. Run `php artisan serve` to see the app on [http://127.0.0.1:8000](http://127.0.0.1:8000)

 ## Description